Jyväskylä, Finland · Saturday 5 September 2026

 Adjusted Time

-Finlandia Marathon is a full marathon held in Jyväskylä, Finland, scheduled for Friday 5 September 2025.
-The course is run on trail surface with 16m of total elevation gain, reaching a maximum altitude of 83m above sea level.
+Finlandia Marathon is a full marathon held in Jyväskylä, Finland.
+It is scheduled for Saturday 5 September 2026.
+The course is run on road surface with 16m of total climbing, with its high point near 83m above sea level.
 For registration and full race details, visit the official Finlandia Marathon website.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Finlandia Marathon against other marathons to find the right race for your goals.